 The kids are united.
-They will never be divided.
-The kids are all right and all that shit.
+And so I’ve heard via too many old-school hardcore gang-vocal choruses to mention, they will never be divided.
 But when Jawbox released their major label debut, For Your Own Special Sweetheart, the punk rock youth expressed an unhealthy bit of cynicism about the first band to jump ship from the then-sanctified hardcore homebase Dischord to greener, major label pastures.
 Yet the worries of the cynics and the purists were all for naught: the move would result in what would become their best album yet, and a landmark album in indie rock history.

 What made For Your Own Special Sweetheart stand out at the time was its defiance of all things punk or pop.
 It was chaotic.
 It was catchy.
 It was fun.
 It was unsettling.
 It was ugly.
 It was beautiful.
 And it maintained this balance without ever teetering too far into either category.
 Begrudging fans who forgave the band for taking a shot at a wider audience would soon learn how much the band grew since Novelty.
 While that record was unusual at the time, Sweetheart was absolutely revolutionary when it was released.

 Beginning with samples of poetry and bass string scraping, “FF=66″ launches the album headfirst into the manic rhythms of Zachary Barocas and merciless bass pounding of Kim Coletta.
 Singer/guitarist J. Robbins screams “This code is cracked/I don’t expect whatever I spat out to stick” over the feedback and rumbling, before a split-second transition transforms the song from barely contained cacophony to rock anthem, Robbins and guitarist Bill Barbot harmonizing “Reified and refined/blurring every line“.
 In just that line, the band seemed to have summed up the record — a new version of the band, refusing to be pigeonholed and standing apart from both traditional hardcore and radio-friendly alternative rock.